 With the Icon Library, you acquire a dedicated library allowing you to group all your icons.
-This way, you no longer have to mix icons and other asset types in your Media Library – ending up in an organizational hassle.
-With its icon-tailored features, the Icon Library helps you upload icons in different formats like SVG, PNG, EPS, TIFF , JPG and preview them on different backgrounds – also transparent ones.
+This way, you no longer have to mix icons and other asset types in your Media Library – ending up in an organisational hassle.
+With its icon-tailored features, the Icon Library allows you to upload SVG format icons and then later attach the PNG, EPS, TIFF, JPG formats and preview them on different backgrounds – also transparent ones.

 Setting up the Icon Library

 To set up the Icon Library, enter your brand space and switch to the Library tab.
 Then click on the ‘New’ button on top-right > Icon Library.

 Give your Icon Library a name, and upload all of the preferred icons to the Library by clicking on the ‘Upload your icons’ button in the middle of your screen, or by hitting the ‘New’ button on top-right > File Upload.

 In case you want to modify your Icon Library Settings, simply click the settings icon in the power bar to your left to change the project name, or attach the Icon Library to another brand.

 Once you’ve uploaded all your icons, you can organize them in folders and collections, again by triggering the ‘New’ button on your top-right.

 Alternatively, you can (multi-)select your icons by hovering over the icon cards and ticking the box of the preferred icons in the top-left corner.
 A horizontal options bar will then appear on top of the screen.

 From here, you can either move the selected icons to existing folders or collections and assign them to existing tags.
 Or simply create new folders, collections, or tags.